Hakuhō Shō: 2021

 The Sumo Association announced on 5 January 2021 that Hakuhō tested positive for COVID-19.
 He had reported a loss of the sense of smell the day before.
 The news broke with just five days until the scheduled start of the January 2021 Tournament.
 Therefore he was absent from the tournament.
 Hakuhō left hospital on 14 January to continue his recovery at home.
 The whole of the Miyagino stable also sat out the tournament.

 Upon the release of the March 2021 banzuke Hakuhō became the first wrestler to spend 100 straight tournaments in makuuchi from his top division debut (without ever falling to jūryō).

 After winning his first two bouts of the March tournament, Hakuhō withdrew after doctors informed him that he needed surgery on his right kneecap requiring approximately two months of rehabilitation, meaning that Hakuhō would miss the May 2021 basho.
 Miyagino Oyakata said that Hakuhō would decide whether or not to continue competing based on his results in the July tournament.
 He underwent endoscopic surgery on 19 March.
-This was same knee that had also been operated on in August of the previous year.
+This was the same knee that had also been operated on in August of the previous year.

 On 29 March, the Yokozuna Deliberation Council upheld the warning that was first issued to Hakuhō following the November 2020 tournament.
 The council announced it would revisit the issue at the end of the July 2021 tournament, which Hakuho referred to as "make or break" for his continued participation in active competition.